pix3lot/Slackit/README.md

 ##Current function
 Messages are sent to a specified channel (no groups or DMs yet)

-Random gifs (via Giphy) are embedded into the messages by keywords search
+Random gifs (via Giphy) are embedded into the messages by keywords search.
+GIF can be large, small, or turned off

 Messages included so far:
 * Synch to Central started
 * Synch to Central completed
 * Central model was opened
 * User closed the file without synching to central
+* File Size is > 300MB
+* Pinned Element Tracking

 Screenshot button sends full screenshot to project channel

 ##Future development
 Include groups and DMs

-Ability to post custom messages built into the Revit ribbon
+Ability to post custom messages built into the Revit ribbon Attach to database to track project file health long term

 More messaging options
-  * File size
   * Open/sync takes too long
   * Audit type issues (revit warnings & errors, non-standard practices)
+  * Imported DWG files